Skip to content

 A Review of My Short Story – The Dish

 The Dish came from a dirty plate in our kitchen sink.
 Therefore, it proves you can get writing inspiration from just about anywhere.
+Seriously.

 Background

 Also, without a doubt, it serves as an utterly passive-aggressive study of human nature.
 Essentially, you first.
 No, you.
 I insist.
 I’m not gonna until you do it first.
-Etc., you get the idea.
+Etc. You get the idea.

 Plot